centorino/phybrid/README.md

 Phybryd [β]
 ===========

-A php and slim framework based simple blog generate engine.
+A simple blog generate engine based on php and slim framework.

 Installation
 ------------